JoeyBGOfficial/Low-Cost-Accurate-Radar-Based-Human-Motion-Direction-Determination/README.md

 ### Write Sth.
 Upfront: ###

-So this is the second project that I am publishing on a preprint platform.
-I do not plan to submit it to a journal or conference, but it is open source.
+So this is the second project that I am publishing on a preprint platform, which is not planning to submit to a journal or conference, but is open source.

 ### Basic Information: ###